bengtmartensson/IrScrutinizer/README.md

 ## Dependencies and bundled software

+Despite of being a Java and Maven project, building is presently only supported on Linux-like systems.

 As a convenience, the following 3-rd party software is bundled by
 harctoolbox:
   - **crystal project icons**, also packaged for most linux distributions